EverythingElseWasAlreadyTaken/FABulous/docs/source/fabric_automation.rst

 ++++++++++++++++++

 FABulous requires a set of annotations in the BEL file to handle it correctly.
-The `primitives`_ section explains the basic FABulous annotations in detail.
+The :ref:`primitives` section explains the basic FABulous annotations in detail.
-How to add and access bitstream bits in the BEL is described in the `BELmap`_ section.
+How to add and access bitstream bits in the BEL is described in the :ref:`BELmap` section.

 In our case, we just need to annotate the `clk` port of our BEL with the SHARED_PORT and EXTERNAL.